-The electric water heater element can be damaged, if turned "ON" without water above the height of the electric heating element.
+This water heater can be damaged (the heating elements burned out) if operated without water or if the water level gets below the height of the heating elements.

 The automatic water heater is located in the engine room.
-The electric thermostat on this heater is preset by the manufacturer at 140° to 145° F, which Bertram recommends as maximum.
+The thermostat on this heater is preset by the manufacturer at 140° to 145° F, which Bertram recommends as maximum.